thelastpickle/cassandra-medusa/k8s/README.md

 The image can be used for backups or for restores.
 The `docker-entrypoint.sh` script looks at the `MEDUSA_MODE` env var to determine whehter it should run the gRPC service for backups or do a restore.

 ## Building the Image
+If you made any changes to `medusa.proto`, then you first need to run the protobuf compiler as described above.

 Run the following from the project root:

 ```
+$ python setup.py build

 $ docker build -t <tag name> -f k8s/Dockerfile .
 ```